The 13th annual Moritz Ride for Heroes will be on April 18, 2015. The start and

 Maps and route markings:

-Route maps for 2014 are published on the RideWithGPS website and the overall routes' map can be viewed/printed by left clicking here.
-Maps are also available from the individual route
+Route maps for 2015 are published on the RideWithGPS website and the overall routes' map can be viewed/printed by left clicking here.
+Maps, GPX, and TCX files are also available from

 What to expect when riding in East Parker County:

 Many people who ride here for the first time are surprised at the number of hills.
 Parker County is not flat.

 Bring your climbing legs.
 The roads are a combination of smooth state highways and county roads.
 Heavy truck